top of page

 RESPONSE

-A reading from the first letter of Paul to the Corinthians
+A reading from Paul's Letter to the Romans

 ends with: